alicaank/muenchen-buergerbuero-termine/README.md

 ### Scraping Interval
 Currently, the Github Action is triggered to run every 10 minutes.
 This means that the ICS files are updated every 10 minutes.

+### JSON File
+If you want to consume the information in a different format, you can use the raw [JSON file](appointments.json).
+It is used to generate the ICS files and is updated every time the script is run.

 ## Scrap the Data Yourself
 1. Install dependencies `pip install -r requirements.txt`
 2. Run the Python script: `python get_buergerbuero_appointments.py`